CPU

 Current time, day, and date displayed cleanly at the top of the dashboard — always visible at a glance.

-Rig name, CPU model, and GPU model auto-detected at startup.
+System brand, hostname, and model name auto-detected at startup.
 Recognized gaming OEMs — ROG, MSI, Alienware, Legion, OMEN, Razer, Predator, AORUS — display their brand logo automatically.

 Accessible from the system tray icon.
 Each dialog has a single, focused purpose.

 Runtime health view for every data source.
-Shows the LibreHardwareMonitor scheduled task state, dependency health indicators, the live debug log, and last successful refresh time.
+Shows the rigstats-sensor Windows Service state, dependency health indicators, GPU driver versions with age warnings, the live debug log, and last successful refresh time.

 Product information at a glance.
-Shows the current version, license, and direct links to the website and contact.
+Shows the current version, license, contact links, and the full technology stack the app is built on.

 Checks for new versions silently in the background every 6 hours.
 When an update is ready, a badge appears in the dashboard header.
 The dialog shows the new version's release notes from GitHub alongside the full local version history.